 Winston emphasizes the development of creativity by offering electives in Art, Music, Drama and Digital Media.
 Regular assemblies bring professional performers to inspire student efforts and local artists display work in Winston’s public spaces.

-The Winston School offers co-educational varsity softball and basketball and competes with other area schools during the regular school day.
+The Winston School offers varsity softball and basketball and competes with other area schools during the regular school day.
 PE is available as an elective and credit is accepted for appropriately supervised outside programs.

 All students participate in an activity program whose offerings have included photography, dog-walking, intramural sports, chess, cooking, gingerbread construction, musical composition, gardening, American Sign Language, mural painting and fashion design.